moonsaint99/LEMS-visa-logger/README.md

 Usage
 - See the instructions in the google doc linked at the top of this page.
+- `start-logger.bat`: launches the real-time data logger with the default settings in this repo.
+- `export-logger-data.bat`: starts an interactive helper that exports samples from an existing logger SQLite database to CSV.

 Configuration
 - `LAKESHORE_DB`: SQLite file path.
 Default: `C:\\Users\\qris\\py_automations\\data_log\\lakeshore.sqlite3`